-The Augusta Symphony is taking its mission “to share the joy of music with our community” beyond the walls of the concert hall and is pleased to announce that in the 2019-20 season, music therapy services will be offered at the Knox Music Institute at the Miller Theater.
+The Augusta Symphony is taking its mission “to share the joy of music with our community” beyond the walls of the concert hall by offering music therapy services at the Knox Music Institute at the Miller Theater.

 The Symphony is deeply grateful that longtime supporter University Health Care System is the Presenting Sponsor of Community Chords Music Therapy.